WHAT ARE THE AGES AND GRADES OF THE JR BOBCATS?

 The tackle program is expensive to run.
 The $250 helps to pay for field usage, equipment purchases and upkeep, referees, insurance and jerseys.
 The players get to keep their jerseys but that is all.

 HOW MANY GAMES DO THE KIDS PLAY?

-The tackle football players play around 8 games on Sunday afternoons.
+The tackle football players play around 8 games.